-Review Xiaomi Mi Band 3 Fitness Tracker – 0.78″ OLED Touch Screen and call acceptance for $31
+Review Xiaomi Mi Band 3 – international version for $25.99

 After weeks of speculation and new leaks, the Xiaomi Mi Band 3 has finally arrived.
 Whether the fitness tracker can build on the unbelievable success of its predecessor is up to you in the end.
 But we can already say – the band 3 is sawing on the throne, on which the band 2 has been sitting (rightly) for so long.